Kekkodf/WA-WebSecurity/README.md

 ## Tasks
 1. Get familiar with the seed lab environment and the Mozilla HTTP Header Live extension.
-2. Print out the `cookie` value of a user of the Elgg WebApp.
+2. Changing the victim's description.
-3. XSS Attack: Becoming the victim's friend.
+3. XSS Attack: Becoming the victim's friend and propagate.

 Bonus not shown in the lab:
 1. XSS Attack: Self-propagating-attack to other users.